Tulum Statue by Daniel Popper: How to See it in 2023

 Tulum Town (Downtown Tulum)

-Besides the hotels, everything costs less in downtown compared to the beach, including restaurants, bars, shops and even ATM fees.
+Besides the hotels and hostels, everything costs less in downtown compared to the beach, including restaurants, bars, taco shops, and even ATM fees.

 Aldea Zama Tulum